 Invisible Darkness is the story of one of the more bizarre cases in recent memory - killings so sensational that they prompted the Canadian government, in the interests of justice, to silence its national press and to lock foreign journalists out of the courts.

 To all appearances, Paul and Karla Bernardo had a fairy-tale marriage - beautiful working-class girl weds bright upper-middle-class guy and they buy a fashionable dream house in the suburbs.
 But, bored with his straight, prestigious accounting job, Paul soon went freelance as an international smuggler.
 He also revealed his boredom with conventional sex - enough so that, one Christmas Eve, he persuaded his wife to drug her own sister and engage in a menage a trois, during which the sister died (a bungling coroner ruled her death accidental).The couple then upped the ante, kidnapping and imprisoning several high school girls for sexual marathons, which they videotaped before savagely murdering their captives.
 When the girls' bodies were found, the police were stymied (although Paul had been accused of rape and given a DNA test that vanished for two years and only recently was linked to some fifty sexual-assault cases) until Karla tried to have her husband arrested for wife beating.
 During questioning, she confessed to the crimes and is now serving two concurrent twelve-year sentences for manslaughter in exchange for testifying against her husband who was jailed for life.

-Contact the Canadian Publisher: Little, Brown & Co.
-Canada, Toronto
+Contact the Canadian Publisher: S.D.S.
+Communications Corporation, Toronto

 Contact the American publisher: Bantam Books, New York